Ai2-Alliance/VoiceKey-Fractal-Detection/README.md

 To properly test with your own voice or have AI read it, please refer to the test narrative available at: [VoiceKey Test Narrative](voicekey-test-narrative.md)

+## Future Work and Crowdsourcing Initiative

+While our initial results are promising, there is still significant work to be done to refine and validate our approach.
+The computationally expensive nature of our analysis (taking hours per sample) necessitates a crowdsourcing approach to advance our research.
+We are calling on the community to help with:

+1. **Sample Collection**: We need a diverse range of human and AI-generated voice samples to improve the robustness of our analysis.

+2. **Threshold Modifications**: Help us fine-tune the adaptive thresholds for HFD and DFA to improve classification accuracy.

+3. **Detection Analysis**: Contribute to the exploration of various time series analysis techniques and fractal dimension definitions to enhance our detection capabilities.

+By leveraging the power of crowdsourcing, we aim to accelerate the development of this promising approach to voice authentication.
+If you're interested in contributing, please check our [Contributing Guidelines](https://ai2-alliance.github.io/VoiceKey/docs/collaboration.html) for more information on how to get involved.

+## VoiceKey Project

+VoiceKey is a research initiative aimed at developing a robust voice authentication system leveraging the unique randomness properties of the human voice.
+It utilizes negative detection, Zero-Knowledge Proofs (ZKPs), blockchain technology, and analog voice verification to create a secure, privacy-preserving, and computationally efficient authentication mechanism.
+[VoiceKey Project Overview](https://ai2-alliance.github.io/VoiceKey/)

+Key aspects of VoiceKey include:
+- Negative detection of AI-generated voices
+- Integration of Multi-Factor Authentication (MFA) and biometric factors
+- Privacy preservation using ZKP and blockchain technology
+- Analysis of compute resource expenditures and bypass probabilities
+- Consideration of potential bypass methodologies and security measures

+## AI Integrity Alliance (AI²)

+The AI Integrity Alliance (AI²) is a global coalition dedicated to promoting ethical and trustworthy artificial intelligence.
+Its mission is to ensure AI technologies are developed and used responsibly, transparently, and inclusively.
+AI² unites representatives from diverse regions, industries, and cultures to foster collaboration and share best practices in AI ethics.

+Core Principles of AI²:
+1. Transparency and Accountability
+2. Inclusion and Diversity
+3. Open-Source Empowerment

-## Contributing
+## License

-We welcome contributions to this open-source project!
-Please feel free to submit pull requests or open issues for bugs, feature requests, or improvements.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This project is a research initiative and should not be considered a definitive method for distinguishing human from AI-generated voices.
 The effectiveness of this approach may vary and is subject to ongoing research and refinement.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments